zuiko21/minimOS/hard/acapulco.md

 Decoded via a '139, the **I/O page** supports just **four** internal devices, only two of them actually assigned (**VIA** at `$DFFx` and **CRTC** at `$DFCx`).
-The whole '139 with its two decoders is used, in a way that a couple of **16-byte** areas is decoded for each device. *This may simplify the I/O expansion* without the need to disable the internal decoding.
+The whole '139 with its two decoders may be used, in a way that a couple of **16-byte** areas is decoded for each device. *This may simplify the I/O expansion* without the need to disable the internal decoding.
+Otherwise, the two devices will take 32-byte spaces mirrored at several addresses, but will allow a somewhat faster decoding.

+Some mirroring could be
+reduced by taking `A5` to the VIA's `/CS2` active-high signal.

 Anyway, since a complete *expansion bus* is not fitted, there is a chance to **disable internal decoding** thru the *CPU socket*.
 Pin 1 (`VSS` or `/VP`)